 About Edwards Lifesciences

 This news release includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-These forward-looking statements can sometimes be identified by the use of words such as "may," "will," "should," "anticipate," "believe," "plan," "project," "estimate," "expect," "intend," "guidance," "outlook," "optimistic," "aspire," "confident" or other forms of these words or similar expressions and may include, but are not limited to, Mr. Mussallem's statements; the Company's 2015 and 2016 financial goals or expectations for sales and sales growth, gross profit margin, earnings per share, R&D expense, free cash flow and other financial expectations; expectations regarding the size of the TAVR opportunity; strategies to maintain leadership positions and lead in the development of new structural heart technologies; and expectations regarding the development and introduction of new products, indications and technologies (including expected timelines and outcomes of feasibility studies, clinical trials, and regulatory approvals).
-Forward-looking statements are based on estimates and assumptions made by management of the Company and are believed to be reasonable, though they are inherently uncertain and difficult to predict.
-Our forward-looking statements speak only as of the date on which they are made and we do not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of the statement.
-If the Company does update or correct one or more of these statements, investors and others should not conclude that the Company will make additional updates or corrections.
+These forward-looking statements can sometimes be identified by the use of words such as "may," "will," "should," "anticipate," "believe," "plan," "project," "estimate," "expect," "intend," "guidance," "outlook," "optimistic," "aspire," "confident" or other forms of these words or similar expressions and include, but are not limited to, statements made by Mr. Mussallem, the potential opportunity sizes for TAVR and for transcatheter mitral and tricuspid therapies, 2017 and 2018 financial guidance, expected advances in R&D, and expected new product approvals, clinical milestones and product introductions.
+Forward-looking statements are based on estimates and assumptions made by management of the company and are believed to be reasonable, though they are inherently uncertain and difficult to predict.
+The company's forward-looking statements speak only as of the date on which they are made and the company does not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of the statement.
+If the company does update or correct one or more of these statements, investors and others should not conclude that the company will make additional updates or corrections.

 Forward-looking statements involve risks and uncertainties that could cause actual results or experience to differ materially from that expressed or implied by the forward-looking statements.
-Factors that could cause actual results or experience to differ materially from that expressed or implied by the forward-looking statements include unexpected changes or developments in opportunities for the Company's products and the ability of the Company to continue to develop safe and effective new products and therapies; uncertainties associated with the timing and extent of regulatory approvals, expanded indications and reimbursement levels for our products; unexpected quality or manufacturing issues; unexpected costs or impacts from litigation; the impact of competitive products; changes in currency exchange rates; actions by the U.S. Food and Drug Administration and other regulatory agencies; and other risks detailed in the Company's filings with the Securities and Exchange Commission including its Annual Report on Form 10-K for the year ended December 31, 2014.
+Factors that could cause actual results or experience to differ materially from that expressed or implied by the forward-looking statements include uncertainties associated with the timing and pace of therapy adoption, particularly in THVT and transcatheter mitral and tricuspid therapies; unpredictability of the effectiveness and timing of new product launches; changing competitive dynamics; the timing and extent of regulatory approvals and reimbursement levels for the company's products; the company's success in developing new products and avoiding manufacturing and quality issues; the impact of currency exchange rates; the timing or results of R&D and clinical trials; unanticipated actions by the U.S. Food and Drug Administration and other regulatory agencies; unexpected litigation impacts or expenses, particularly in our THVT patent litigation; unpredictability of changes in accounting standards and tax laws; and other risks detailed in the company's filings with the Securities and Exchange Commission, including its Annual Report on Form 10-K for the year ended December 31, 2016.
+These filings, along with important safety information about our products, may be found at edwards.com.

-Edwards, Edwards Lifesciences, the stylized E logo, ClearSight, Edwards INTUITY, EDWARDS INTUITY Elite, Edwards SAPIEN, Edwards SAPIEN 3, Edwards SAPIEN 3 Ultra, INSPIRIS, RESILIA, SAPIEN, SAPIEN 3, Edwards SAPIEN XT, SAPIEN 3 Ultra, and VFit are trademarks of Edwards Lifesciences Corporation.
+Edwards, Edwards Lifesciences, the stylized E logo, EDWARDS INTUITY, EDWARDS INTUITY Elite, Edwards SAPIEN, Edwards SAPIEN 3, Enhanced Surgical Recovery program, SAPIEN, SAPIEN 3, and SAPIEN 3 Ultra are trademarks of Edwards Lifesciences Corporation.
 All other trademarks are the property of their respective owners.
+The Edwards SAPIEN 3 Ultra System is not currently available for commercial sale in any country.

-"Underlying" amounts are non-GAAP items and in this press release exclude foreign exchange fluctuations and other special items.
+"Underlying" growth rates are non-GAAP items and in this press release exclude foreign exchange fluctuations, sales return reserves associated with THVT product upgrades, the positive impact of 2017 THVT stocking sales in Germany, the negative impact of de-stocking, and other special items.